 before the polluting substance was too greatly diluted."

 "You mean you need some kind of a robot to sample the river water continuously

-and give some sort of alarm when an unusual amount of destructive chemical floats past it ?"
+and give some sort of alarm when an unusual amount of destructive chemical floats

-I guess there's no such gadget."
+"Exactly, but I guess there's no such gadget."